-Community
+Community Trigger

-One of the approaches to deal with persistent Community process.
-If has reported incident more times six-month this could Community designed ongoing ASB is the Trigger someone three or within a period, activate a Trigger via the Local Authority.
+One of the approaches designed to deal with ongoing persistent ASB is the Community Trigger process.
+If someone has reported an incident three or more times within a six-month period, this could activate a Community Trigger via the Local Authority.
 This is a multi-agency case review, designed to ensure persistent ASB is resolved for the victim.